 In 1970, the Manual instructed that "if a person does not remember his exact age when he first started smoking cigarettes regularly, obtain his best estimate.
 As an aid, subtract the number of years from his present age.
 A person may also be able to relate age started smoking to his high school or college attendance or Armed Forces service."

 The Manuals for 1997-2000 instructed interviewers to "Always probe for an exact age" and to assist respondents in making an estimate if they reported a range or interval.

-Along with changes in universe, procedural changes limit the comparability of this variable between 1997 and 1997 forward.
+Along with changes in universe, procedural changes limit the comparability of this variable between 1997 and 1997-2018, and between 1997-2018 and 2020 forward.
 In 1970, a respondent representing the family (a proxy) could answer the question associated with CIGSDAY for other family members age 17+.
 In 1997 forward, except in rare cases where disability precluded self-reporting, sample adults (1997 forward) answered the question themselves.
-Because self-reporting is likely to be more accurate than proxy reporting, researchers should exercise caution when comparing results between 1970 and 1997 forward.
+Because self-reporting is likely to be more accurate than proxy reporting, researchers should exercise caution when comparing results between 1970 and 1997-2018.

 - 1970: Persons age 17+ who have ever smoked 100 cigarettes and currently smoke OR who have ever smoked 100 cigarettes, don't currently smoke or whose current smoking status is unknown, and didn't report having never smoked regularly OR for whom it is unknown if ever smoked 100 cigarettes and didn't report having never smoked regularly.